 Before you travel abroad…

-Make sure your passport is up to date, and you carry your EHIC.
-We can support you and help you renew your EHIC for a small fee.
-Each one of your family members needs an EHIC to receive medical cover.
+Make sure your passport is up to date, and you carry your GHIC (previously known as EHIC).
+We can support you and help you renew your GHIC for a small fee.
+Each one of your family members needs an Global Health Insurance Card to receive medical cover.
 To start your application, please click here >

-We also would like to remind you that the EHIC does not replace travel insurance.
+We also would like to remind you that the GHIC does not replace travel insurance.
 To know more about travel insurance and to look for a policy, please see our guide here >

 - 10 things you didn’t know about Bulgaria, the Land of Roses - July 20, 2020